TristanBeucher/tristanbeucher.github.io/_posts/2024-03-18-Building-decision-trees-for-streaming-data-with-Hoeffding-Bound.md

 *Addresses inability to handle continuous target variables.*

 While classic Hoeffding Trees are designed for classification, HRTs adapt the same online learning framework for regression tasks.
 Instead of tracking class counts, they maintain sufficient statistics (e.g., sums, means, variances) to predict continuous outcomes at each node using regression models like linear models or averages.

+# Conclusion

+Hoeffding Trees show how decision trees can be adapted for the modern world of streaming data.
+By combining simple statistical principles with clever data structures, they remain fast and effective, even as data keeps flowing in.
+It's then a reliable foundation for real-time learning.